alexeygrigorev/workshops/temporal.io/README.md

 5. Scalable: Workers can be distributed across multiple machines

-Now we'll convert our research agent to use Temporal.
+Now convert the research agent to use Temporal.
 The approach is similar to what we did before, but we wrap the agents and activities for durability.

 Pydantic AI has built-in integration with Temporal: https://ai.pydantic.dev/durable_execution/temporal/.

-So we only need to add Temporal to our project:
+Add Temporal to the project:

 ```bash
 uv add temporalio
 ```

-We don't need to change anything in our tools - Pydantic AI takes care of turning tool calls into activities.
+We don't need to change anything in our tools.
+Pydantic AI handles turning tool calls into activities.

-But we need to work on our `agent.py` code.
+Work on the `agent.py` code instead.

 First, we need to turn our agent into a `TemporalAgent`: